Chaotic human simulation—Pinnacle of scientific achievements.

 The five primary senses are analog.
 On this topic, you will find consensus among scientists.

 • The subconscious conducts (bidirectional) communication with the universe and people with whom we have a telepathic relationship.
-The organ that manages the subconscious is, by all indications, the pineal gland in the brain's center. (also known as the third eye)
+The organ that manages the subconscious is, by all indications, the pineal gland located in the center of the brain. (also known as the third eye)

 Digital (binary) communication has advantages (and disadvantages) over analog transmission, but it is more efficient and accurate, with fewer interruptions.

 • Since nature has ensured that we are always very efficient, I suggest that the subconscious works in binary communication.
-(PC-like with 0.1) It means a bidirectional transformation of binary to analog transmission and vice versa.
+(PC-like with 0.1) It refers to the bidirectional transformation between binary and analog transmission, and vice versa.
 It is a resource-intensive activity.
-Therefore, it is unsurprising that the conscious brain utilizes only 10% of its abilities, a significant part of the seemingly new abilities used by the subconscious.
+Therefore, it is unsurprising that the conscious brain utilizes only 10% of its potential, a significant portion of the seemingly new abilities employed by the subconscious.

-Although not romantic, concepts like beauty and love, positive and negative emotions, and memories can have mathematical expressions.
+Although not romantic, concepts such as beauty and love, as well as positive and negative emotions, can have mathematical expressions.

 • Despite much brain research development, most processes have not yet been mapped.
 Cyborgs will have to apply complex mathematical laws to be "human."
 Otherwise, they will be "robots."